open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/yosry95.md

 You can see some of projects i did and my future projects in here [CodePen](https://codepen.io/yosry/)

-You can contact through abdelrahman.yosry.95@gmail.com
+You can contact me through abdelrahman.yosry.95@gmail.com